What do we mean by success rates? It is so important to understand clinic success rates and what they means for your treatment prospects.

 National Average – Under 38 years – 31% / 38 & Over – 11% / All – 21%

-We present births per embryo transferred (rather than births per cycle) because fertility professionals say it’s the best measure of a clinic’s success and it allows you to make a fair comparison between clinics.
-Remember, it can’t tell you your individual chance of success (only your doctor can do that); but it does give a fair overall view of their performance.
+Do remember, a success rate is just an average and it can’t tell you your individual chance of success (only your doctor can do that); but it does give a fair overall view of the clinic performance.

 Births per egg collection